NatTuck/hw-quest/content/classes/2023-09/cs4140/assigned-tasks.md

    intentionally layout and style your gobal page header
  - Implement the full quiz workflow up through a student getting a score on a set of true/false questions

+# Week 2:

+Tasks due with the Week 2 report:

+ - Sign up for Taiga.io, using your github account
+ - Set your name and icon in Slack
+ - (team) What web framework did you pick?
+ - (team) Make sure you have a Slack channel for your team
+ - (team) Create a project on Taiga.io and add your team and Prof.
+   Tuck to it.
+ - (team) Make sure a story has been assigned to each team member

 # Week 1: